Nanette Walker Smith, M.Ed., RVT, CVT, LVT, Darci Palmer, RVT, VTS (Anes), Barb Burri, MBA, CVT, LVT

 - McCurnin, D. M. & Bassert, J. M. (2006).
 Clinical Textbook for Veterinary Technicians by 6th ed.
 Elsevier Health.
 Order from the VIN Store at: http://store.vin.com/custom/edit.asp?p=82142

-- Other texts that might be of interest will be listed in the course area library.
+- Other texts that might be of interest for further resources will be listed in the course area library.

 Week 1: Medical terminology, office practices, client relations, ethics, animal welfare, law, and occupational hazards.